nathanwebsterdotme/interview-tech-tests/linux/roles/apt/README.md

 apt
 =========

-The apt role can be used to install/uninstall apt packages.
+The apt role can be used to install apt packages.

 Role Variables
 --------------

-apt_packages:  # List of apt packages to install / uninstall.
+apt_packages:  # List of apt packages to install.

 Example Playbook
 ----------------